Undergraduate Information and Degree Requirements

 C. Other Programs

-Guide sheets are available to assist a student with considering courses at UNI in preparation for pursing further schooling in the areas of chiropractic, dentistry, medicine, nursing, occupational therapy, optometry, pharmacy, physical therapy, physician assistant, podiatry, and veterinary medicine.
+Guide sheets are available to assist a student with considering courses at UNI in preparation for pursing further schooling in the areas of chiropractic, dentistry, medicine, nursing, occupational therapy, optometry, pharmacy, physical therapy, physician assistant, podiatry, veterinary medicine, and other pre-professional areas.
 These program guides may be requested from the Office of Admissions or by visiting the website https://chas.uni.edu/biology and clicking on Pre-health Programs.
 Please note that these are recommendations only.
 A student should contact an institution directly or visit their web site for complete and current course and/or admission requirements.

 1. The University of Northern Iowa offers prerequisite coursework for students planning to apply for the Bachelor of Science in Nursing degree at Allen College, Waterloo, IA or at other nursing programs.
 Allen College has a cooperative agreement with UNI for students admitted into the nursing program.